Rango (2011 film): Video games

-Electronic Arts released a video game of the same name served as a sequel to the film.
+Electronic Arts released a video game of the same name which served as a sequel to the film.
 It is rated E10+ and was released for the PlayStation 3, Xbox 360, Nintendo DS, and Wii.

 Funtactix launched Rango: The World, a browser-based virtual world set in the Rango universe, on March 4, 2011, the day of the film's release.

-Music
+Soundtrack

 The score was composed by Verbinski's frequent collaborator, Hans Zimmer and features contributions from songwriter and actor Rick Garcia, Latin rock band Los Lobos, and hardcore punk/industrial band Lard.

-Non-original music includes "Finale", composed by Danny Elfman for the 2007 film The Kingdom, as well as excerpts of Richard Wagner's "Ride of the Valkyries", Johann Strauss II's "The Blue Danube", and Hank Williams cover of "Cool Water".
+Non-original music includes "Finale", composed by Danny Elfman for the 2007 film The Kingdom, as well as excerpts of Richard Wagner's "Ride of the Valkyries", Johann Strauss II's "The Blue Danube", and Hank Williams' cover of "Cool Water".